mlandry1/CarND/CarND-PID-Control-P9/README.md

 The D, or "differential", component.
 The D component contributes to the control output  by `Kd * d/dt * cte`.
 This component is thus proportional to the "speed of the error".
 For example, when the car is approaching the lane's center, `cte` is decreasing while still being positive.  `d/dt*cte` is on its part negative..
 It is thus counteracting the action of the P component and helping with the controler's reaction damping.

 The I, or "integral", component The I component contributes to the control output by `Ki * sum(cte)`.
 Thus it takes into account the cumulative error wich can come from several sources such as a steering bias.
-In the case however, the steering biais was not evident but the I component was contrbuting to eliminate the steady-state errors, in straight lines or in the curves.
+In the case however, the steering bias was not evident but the I component was contrbuting to eliminate the steady-state errors, in straight lines or in the curves.

 While the PID controller is easy to implement, it is not so easy to tune...